stoyanr/Wordcounter/README.md

 See:
 + [ProducerConsumerExecutor.java](Wordcounter/blob/master/wordcounter/src/main/java/com/stoyanr/util/ProducerConsumerExecutor.java)

-### Wordcounter Classes
+### Data Structure Classes

-#### The WordCounts and TopWordCounts Classes

-These two classes encapsulate the data structures used to represent raw and sorted word counts.
+These classes encapsulate the data structures used to represent raw and sorted word counts.

-The `WordCounts` class represents a list of words mapped to their usage counts.
++ The `WordCounts` class represents a list of words mapped to their usage counts.
 It provides methods for adding word counts, checking for equality, printing, and internal iterations over its contents.
 Internally, this class encapsulates a `Map<String, AtomicInteger>` which is either a `HashMap` or a `ConcurrentHashMap` depending on the parallelism level specified upon construction.
 The word counting methods of `WordUtils` and `WordCounter` return instances of this class.

-The `TopWordCounts` class represents a sorted list of word usage counts mapped to all words that have such counts.
++ The `TopWordCounts` class represents a sorted list of word usage counts mapped to all words that have such counts.
 It provides methods for adding top word counts, checking for equality, and printing.
 Internally, this class encapsulates a `SortedMap<Integer, Set<String>>`.
 Some of the analysis methods of `WordCountAnalyzer` return instances of this class.

 See:
 + [WordCounts.java](Wordcounter/blob/master/wordcounter/src/main/java/com/stoyanr/wordcounter/WordCounts.java)
 + [TopWordCounts.java](Wordcounter/blob/master/wordcounter/src/main/java/com/stoyanr/wordcounter/TopWordCounts.java)

+### Word Counting and Analysis Classes

 #### The WordUtils Utility Class